 The actual installation is straightforward, Belarde says.

 “We placed the concrete and did our typical screeding and bull-floating,” he says.
 “We then placed the LithoMosaics and hand-seeded all the glass aggregate around them.
 Once embedded, we removed the mesh and did our typical finishing.
-The next day, we came back and washed off the top layer of the matrix, which exposes the glass aggregate and mosaic tiles.
+The next day, we came back and washed off the top layer of the matrix.
+Exposing the glass aggregate and mosaic tiles.

 “From there, we put in the relief joints and let it cure,” Belarde adds.
 “The week prior to the ribbon cutting (which occurred Nov.
 21) we went back and applied a sealant.”

-Part of the secret to his company’s success with these special projects, Belarde says, is that while his crews are experienced in highly decorative work, for special projects the company does mock-ups in-house.
+Part of the secret to his company’s success with these special projects, Belarde says, is that while his crews have in highly decorative work experience, for special projects the company does mock-ups in-house.
 In this case, the crew did three mock-ups before working on the site.

 Even so, delos Santos says, it took eight men to handle the installation of the salmon.
 That number grew to 10 for the logs.

 “The logs were a little bit trickier because of the span,” he says.
 “Everything had to be done off platforms.
 Each section of the logs came in 16 individual pieces that all had to line up with each other perfectly.
-And, to make sure everything matched up exactly, we felt they had to be placed together in one single pour, despite the added complexity.”
+To make sure everything matched up exactly, we felt they had to be placed together in one single pour.
+Even despite the added complexity.”

 The results are spectacular, Garbely says.
 Not only do her children enjoy “balancing” on the in-street logs, but the mosaics only need occasional power-washing to maintain.